tengstrand/tetrisanalyzer/README.md

 ![Tetris Analyzer - C++](langs/cpp/tetris-analyzer-cpp.png)

 Watch the computer play, up to 9 moves ahead!
-This version is not as performance-optimized as the Scala version, and can "only" play 26,0000 pieces per second on a MacBook Air M4.
+This version is not as performance-optimized as the Scala version, and can "only" place 26,0000 pieces per second on a MacBook Air M4.

 For more instructions, see the [readme](langs/cpp/README.md)